TI MSP430: MSP430x6xx series

 The MSP430x6xx Series are able to run up to 25 MHz, have up to 512 KB flash memory and up to 66 KB RAM.
 This flash-based family features low active power consumption with up to 25 MIPS at 1.8–3.6 V operation (165 uA/MIPS).
 Includes an innovative power management module for optimal power consumption and integrated USB.
+Many 6xx series devices are pin-compatible with an analogous 5xx series device except that the 6xx device adds USB support.